Healthy Homes Assessment Mahora

 What We Do

-As building inspectors we deal with all the issues involved in expert house inspects.
-We are there to ensure you make the best decision when purchasing your next property.
+As building inspectors we handle all components of expert home examinations.
+We’re there to ensure that you make the best choice when it comes to buying your next home.

-We offer a wide range of solutions to make sure that you are fully aware of the state of any property that you might be contemplating buying or selling as well as additional services.
+We are specialised in a range of services to ensure that you are completely updated on the condition of any property that you might be thinking of buying or selling in addition to other services.

-We have a systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into your document, you can actually see any problems that might be identified.
-Through our detailed report, it’s no wonder that we have so many customers who recommend our service to family members and friends.
+With our systemised approach to your inspection of your home as well as the latest technology in software which includes digital photos in your document, you can actually see any issues that could be identified.
+Thanks to our comprehensive reporting it’s no wonder we receive so many referrals from clients our services to their family and acquaintances.

 Get in Touch - Have Peace of Mind